HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/social_rendering/customizing_view_definitions/soc_rendr_cust_socl_list.md

 To define these settings, you need the access permissions for editing the web content item that represents the view definition.
 You do not need edit access permissions to the **Web Content Viewer** portlet that shows the view definition.

+!!! note
-**Note:** The list view definitions that are provided with social rendering use the HCL Connections search service feed to retrieve the social objects displayed in the list.
+    The list view definitions that are provided with social rendering use the HCL Connections search service feed to retrieve the social objects displayed in the list.
 This has the following consequences:

 -   Only information that is available in the HCL Connections search feed can be displayed in the social lists.
 -   Updates to social objects in HCL Connections do not appear in the social lists provided with social rendering until the index of the HCL Connections search service was updated.